wf-towerp/ng-nest-template/README.md

 ## How to start?
+- Clone the project
+- Change branch by running `git checkout multi-tenant`

-- Clone the project then run `npm run setup` to install the dependencies.
+- Run `npm run setup` to install the dependencies.

-NB!: You'll see lots of warnings because of conflicting peer dependencies and/or unsupported engines.
+**NB!**: You'll see lots of warnings because of conflicting peer dependencies and/or unsupported engines.
 That's because the package @nestjs/ng-universal is almost dead and it has very slow support response.
 It'll be fixed as soon as this package is updated or someone releases alternative to it.

+#### Setting up the database
-- Check credentials for connecting to MySQL/MariaDB database in `/environments/.env.local`.
+- Check credentials for connecting to Postgres database in `/environments/.env.local`.
 - Create database `myapp` or change the name in the environment file.
 - (Optional) Change primary account data in the environment file with credentials of your choosing.
-- Run `npm run migrations:generate` to generate the initial state of the database then run `npm run migrations:run` to apply changes to the database.
+- Run `npm run migrations:generate:core` to generate initial state of the "public" schema
+- Run `npm run migrations:generate:tenants` to generate the structure of the tenant schemas
+- Run `npm run migrations:run:core` to update the "public" schema

+#### Creating tenants
+- Our example tenant name is going to be called "test"
+- Create tenant host in "hosts" file (Linux - `/etc/hosts`, Windows - `C:\Windows\System32\drivers\etc\hosts`) by adding a new row `127.0.0.1 test.localhost` at the end of the file.
+For more information - [How to Edit Your Hosts File on Windows, Mac, or Linux](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/)
+- Create new database entry for the tenant in `public.tenants` table using your terminal or SQL client of your choosing.
+Insert into the column "name" the name of your tenant ("test" in our case).
+The name of your tenant should be the first alphanumeric part of the host, i.e. the host can be `test.com`, `test.example.com` even `test.something.example.co.uk`.
+The app is going to look at the string BEFORE the first dot in the host ("test" in all of the examples).

 ## Creating your own project